guillemdelgado/mcv-m5/README.md

 - Google slides for Week 7 (T.B.A.)

 ## References
-Post here the summary of the papers
+Post here the summary of the two papers to read